Jordanw95/chartjs-axis-hover-plugin/README.md

 # chartjs-axis-hover-plugin

-Plugin that creates tooltips displaying tick name on hover of axis of charts, allowing the display of longer axis names.
+Plugin that creates tooltips displaying tick name on hover of axis of charts, allowing the display of longer axis tick names.

 Live example (to be added).